MallikaRK/Creating-tab-groups-using-context-menu/README.md

 # Creating-tab-groups-using-context-menu

-You can create the tab groups in DocumentContainer.Mode is TDI by using context menu options.
+You can create tab groups when DocumentContainer.Mode is TDI where the tabs will be grouped vertically and horizontally based on the needs.
+It can be acheived by using ContextMenu options.

+##Create Vertical Tab Group

+If you need to create the vertical tab group, then select “New Vertical Tab Group” context menu item.

+##Create Horizontal Tab Group

+If you need to create the horizontal tab group, then select “New Horizontal Tab Group” context menu item.